 Turn Your Hangers

 Once you’re gone through your closet and weeded out the unused items, turn all hanging clothing with the hanger facing outward.
 After wearing an item, return it to the hanging rod with the hanger facing the back of the closet.
-After one year, all articles of clothing still facing outwards were not worn, and you can consider getting rid of them.
-Find outhow to get rid of anything.

 Three-Ring Tool and Appliance File